Bühler: Demographics

 In the 2007 federal election the FDP received 65.6% of the vote.

 The entire Swiss population is generally well educated.
 In Bühler about 65.3% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Bühler has an unemployment rate of 1.19%.
 As of 2005, there were 61 people employed in the primary economic sector and about 24 businesses involved in this sector.
 517 people are employed in the secondary sector and there are 32 businesses in this sector.
 170 people are employed in the tertiary sector, with 45 businesses in this sector.

 The historical population is given in the following table:

+Transport

+Bühler is linked to the city of St. Gallen and Appenzell by the Appenzell–St. Gallen–Trogen railway, a narrow-gauge road-side railway line.
+The line operates two trains per hour throughout the day, with three trains per hour during peak periods.
+Services are operated by Appenzell Railways for S-Bahn St. Gallen.
+There are two stations within the municipality, Bühler and Steigbach.
+The journey from St. Gallen to Bühler takes 23 minutes.